Elena983/baysor/README.md

 ![image](https://github.com/Elena983/baysor/assets/68946912/38955390-2944-4448-9cea-90b4dd86f6a1)

 Borders to estimate the quality.
-Then we may adjust the parameters.
+Then, we may adjust the parameters.

 ![image](https://github.com/Elena983/baysor/assets/68946912/3377553c-3030-4be1-bc12-409aa512a022)